Real-Time Flying Object Detection with YOLOv8: Model Architecture

 \subsection{YOLOv1 Overview}

-YOLOv1 architecture \ref{fig:YOLOv1Architecture} consists of 24 convolutional layers followed by two fully connected layers.
-In the paper, the authors took the first 20 convolutional layers from the backbone of the network and, with the addition of an average pooling layer and a single fully connected layer, where it was pre-trained and validated on the ImageNet 2012 dataset.
+YOLOv1 architecture [Figure \ref{fig:YOLOv1Architecture}] consists of 24 convolutional layers followed by two fully connected layers.
+In the paper \cite{YOLO_OG}, the authors took the first 20 convolutional layers from the backbone of the network and, with the addition of an average pooling layer and a single fully connected layer, it was pre-trained and validated on the ImageNet 2012 dataset.
 During inference, the final four layers and 2 FC layers are added to the network; all initialized randomly.

-YOLOv1 uses stochastic gradient descent as its optimizer; the Loss function is shown here \ref{YOLO_Loss_equation}.
-The Loss function \ref{YOLO_Loss_equation} comprises two parts, localization loss, and classification loss.
+YOLOv1 uses stochastic gradient descent as its optimizer.
+The loss function, shown by Equation \ref{YOLO_Loss_equation}, comprises two parts: localization loss and classification loss.
 The localization loss measures the error between the predicted bounding box coordinates and the ground-truth bounding box.
 The classification loss measures the error between the predicted class probabilities and the ground truth.
-The $\lambda_{coord}$ and $\lambda_{noobj}$ are regularization coefficients that regulate the magnitude of the different components, emphasizing object localization and deemphasizing grid cells without objects.
+The $\lambda_{coord}$ and $\lambda_{noobj}$ are regularization coefficients that regulate the magnitude of the different components, emphasizing object localization and de-emphasizing grid cells without objects.